NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BB(A) hitbox duration increased by one frame to better match the animation
 - 5BBA(A) has more lift
 - 6B animation changed to be the 4B(B) animation and staggers, when done in combo it is vanilla
-- 6B(A) has more lift, super cancel, less blockstun; if holding 6 when it comes out does 6A
+- 6B(A) has more lift, is super cancellable, less blockstun; if holding 6 when it comes out does 6A
 - 2B hitbox duration increased by 1 frame, launches, lift adjusted
 - 8A teleports in front of the opponent; can be grabbed; cannot do follow ups on whiff
 - 8B both hits have slightly more lift; two less frames recovery on landing
 - 8B(B) added as JB
 - RB: Changed to be strong on block, launches upwards, hitbox duration increased by 8 frames
 - JB doesn't float as high in the startup; has slightly more height and launch angle change
-- 5A: Super cancel added, turns back turned opponents around; slightly more lift
+- 5A: Is super cancellable, turns back turned opponents around; slightly more lift
 - 6A: Second hit launches far and away, Y cancel removed
 - 4A window improved, can move immediately on appearance
 - 2A launches instead of sweeps with more lift